2018 Russia–United States summit: Trump viewed as being under Putin's influence

 The Steele dossier alleges that the Russians possess kompromat on Trump which can be used to blackmail him, and that the Kremlin promised him that the kompromat will not be used as long as he continues his cooperation with them.
 Trump's actions at the Helsinki summit in 2018 "led many to conclude that Steele's report was more accurate than not....
 Trump sided with the Russians over the U.S. intelligence community's assessment that Moscow had waged an all-out attack on the 2016 election,...
 The joint news conference,.. cemented fears among some that Trump was in Putin's pocket and prompted bipartisan backlash."

 At the joint news conference, when asked directly about the subject, Putin denied that he had any kompromat on Trump.
 Even though Trump was reportedly given a "gift from Putin" the weekend of the pageant, Putin argued "that he did not even know Trump was in Russia for the Miss Universe pageant in 2013 when, according to the Steele dossier, video of Trump was secretly recorded to blackmail him."

 In reaction to Trump's actions at the summit, Senator Chuck Schumer (D-N.Y.) spoke in the Senate:

 Several operatives, and lawyers in the U.S. intelligence community reacted strongly to Trump's performance at the summit.
 They described it as "subservien[ce] to Putin" and a "fervent defense of Russia's military and cyber aggression around the world, and its violation of international law in Ukraine" which they saw as "harmful to US interests".
 They also suggested that he was either a "Russian asset" or a "useful idiot" for Putin, and that he looked like "Putin's puppet".

 Former Director of National Intelligence James Clapper wondered "if Russians have something on Trump", and former CIA director John O. Brennan, who has accused Trump of "treason", tweeted: "He is wholly in the pocket of Putin."
 Former acting CIA director Michael Morell has called Trump "an unwitting agent of the Russian federation", and former CIA director Michael V. Hayden said Trump was a "useful fool" who is "manipulated by Moscow".

-In 2019, The Washington Post reported that Trump had later attempted to conceal details of his discussions with Putin, in on instance taking possession of his interpreter's translation notes.
-Trump declined concealing anything in an interview on Fox News.
+In 2019, The Washington Post reported that Trump had later attempted to conceal details of his discussions with Putin, in one instance taking possession of his interpreter's translation notes.
+Trump denied concealing anything in an interview on Fox News.